Combinatorial, piecewise-linear, and birational homomesy for products of two chains

 \end{section}

-\begin{section}{Background} \begin{subsection}{Homomesy} Given a set $X$, an operation $T : X \rightarrow X$, and a function $F$ from $X$ to a field $\cK$ of characteristic 0, we say that $F$ is {\em homomesic} relative to (or under the action of) $T$, or that the triple $(X,T,F)$ exhibits {\em homomesy}, if, for all $x \in X$, the long-term average

-equals some constant $c$ (independent of $x$).
-We also say in this situation that the function $F$ (which in this context we will sometimes call a {\em functional} on $X$) is $c$-{\em mesic} relative to the map $T$.
-In the case where the sequence $F(T^k (x))$ ($k = 0,1,2,\dots$) is periodic, it is easy to show that the limit is equal to the average of $F(T^k(x))$ over one period, and this will be the situation throughout this article, except in one paragraph in the final section.
-The article~\cite{PR13} gives examples of combinatorial situations in which homomesy holds, and we have found that such situations are easy to find experimentally once one starts to look for them, though proving theorems that support the experimental results is another matter.
+\begin{section}{Background} \begin{subsection}{Homomesy} Given a set $X$, an operation $T : X \rightarrow X$ of finite order $n$ (so that $T^n$ is the identity map on $X$), and a function $F$ from $X$ to a field $\cK$ of characteristic 0, we say that $F$ is additively {\em homomesic} relative to (or under the action of) $T$, or that the triple $(X,T,F)$ exhibits additive {\em homomesy}, if, for all $x \in X$, the average of $F$ on the $T$-orbit of $x$ equals some constant $c$ (independent of $x$); that is, if $(F(x)+F(T(x))+F(T^2(x))+\cdots+F(T^{n-1}(x)))/n = c$.
+We also say in this situation that the function $F$ (which in this context we will sometimes call a {\em statistic} on $X$) is $c$-{\em mesic} relative to the map $T$.
+We will apply this notion in situations where $T$ is piecewise-linear (or when $X$ is finite).

+In situations where $T$ is birational, we will use a multiplicative analogue of this notion.
+If $F$ is positive throughout $X$, then we say $F$ is multiplicatively homomesic if its geometric mean is the same on every orbit.
+More generally, $F$ is multiplicatively homomesic if $(F(x)\,F(T(x))\,F(T^2(x))\,\cdots\,F(T^{n-1}(x)))^{1/n}$ is independent of $x$.
+(In some settings it is more natural to relax the assumption of positivity and merely assert that $F(x)\,F(T(x))\,F(T^2(x))\,\cdots\,F(T^{n-1}(x))$ is independent of $x$, but we will not take that course here.)
+Way $F$ is multiplicatively $c$-mesic if the geometric mean of $F$ on every orbit is $c$.

+We will usually omit the qualifiers ``additive'' and ``multiplicative'', since the context should make clear which meaning is intended (additive homomesy in the combinatorial and piecewise-linear realms, multiplicative homomesy in the birational realm).

 \end{subsection}

 \begin{subsection}{Posets and toggling} We assume readers are familiar with the definition of a finite poset $(P, \leq)$, as for instance given in Ch.\ 3 of~\cite{Sta11}.
 For the most part, we are studying the case $P = [a] \times [b] = \{(i,j) \in \N \times \N: \ 1 \leq i \leq a, \ 1 \leq j \leq b\}$ with ordering defined by $(i,j) \leq (i',j')$ iff $i \leq i'$ and $j \leq j'$.
 We put $n=a+b$.